 Give them a gift

 Gift giving is common on Valentine’s Day so we think your pup deserves something too.
 Again, you don’t have to splash the cash.
 You can make a dog toy using stuff you may already have in the house, like this tennis ball t-shirt tug toy.
-Or if you really want to spoil them, head to their favourite pet shop and let them choose a toy.
+Or if you really want to spoil them, head to their favourite pet shop and let them choose something special.

 While a bath might not sound like your dog’s favourite activity, it’s important that we keep them clean.
-Why not use this day to spruce them up, this can include a bath or clean their teeth.
-It may not be the easier or most fun activity but a healthy pup is a happy pup - they’ll thank you in the long run.
+Why not use Valentine's to spruce them up with a lovely bath.
+It may not be the most fun activity for all pooches but a healthy pup is a happy pup - they’ll thank you in the long run.

 Keep them safe

 While we’d love Valentine’s Day to be solely about dogs, it’s a human holiday after all.
-That means human treats, including chocolate and alcohol, will be around your home which definitely aren’t dog friendly.
-Make sure you keep these out of your dogs reach and keep an eye on them, especially those dogs that love to scavenge in your bin!
+That means treats, including chocolate and alcohol, will be around your home which definitely aren’t dog friendly.
+Make sure you keep these out of your dogs reach and keep an eye on them, especially those dogs that love to scavenge in your bin or counter surf!